mblarsen/dinein/README.md

 * Lightweight; just one shell script
 * Write plugins to add services and functionality
-* No dependency on Valet; uses Caddy2 w/SSL
+* No dependency on Valet; uses Caddy2 w/SSL and docker for services
 * Works on Mac and Linux

 Philosophy